followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/legend/hoverMode.md

 In the **PolarChart** widget, legend items represent series.
 When a legend item is hovered over, the corresponding series is highlighted.
 To prevent this behavior, set the **hoverMode** property to _'none'_.

 You can set a custom 'hover' style for a series and/or its points.
 To do this, use the series' [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/series/hoverStyle/) configuration object and/or the **point** | [hoverStyle](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/series/point/hoverStyle/) configuration object.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartLegendHoverMode` enum.
+This enum accepts the following values: `IncludePoints`, `ExcludePoints` and `None`.
 <!--/fullDescription-->